lingjzhu/mtracker.github.io/README.md

 ### Preparing your data

 A muted ultrasound video for demonstration purpose only is available in the "demo" folder.
+The test data is also available upon request.

 ### Quickstart guide
 #### tracking tongue contours in a video